LGUG2Z/LGUG2Z/README.md

 Many employers reimburse software licensing costs, so don’t forget to submit a reimbursement request to your employer with your receipt(s).

-With mainstream corporate software reimbursement policies, the individual commercial license functions as a mechanism to empower end users to mediate corporate contributions to the financial sustainability of independent software - united we bargain, divded we beg.
+With mainstream corporate software reimbursement policies, the individual commercial use license functions as a mechanism to empower end users to mediate corporate contributions to the financial sustainability of independent software - united we bargain, divded we beg.

 ### About me